Skip to primary navigation Skip to content Skip to footer

 Most of these sites are relatively close by, meaning you could easily visit most of them — even if you’re not following each self-guided tour.

-1. Charleston History Tour
+2. Charleston History Walking Tour

 Based on our popular Charleston history tour, this self-guided walk will take you past many of the city’s most popular sites.
 If you’re interested in learning more about Lowcountry history, check out our full list of tours.